• Skip to primary navigation

 Instructions

 • Return pan to medium heat.
-Add 1 ½ tsp sesame oil. ( if you prefer not to use oil, omit oil and spray pan with cooking spray).
+Add 1 ½ teaspoon sesame oil. ( if you prefer not to use oil, omit oil and spray pan with cooking spray).
 Add eggs and a pinch of salt and scramble until eggs are cooked.
 Remove from pan and set aside.

 • Return pan to medium-high heat.
-Add remaining 1 Tbsp sesame oil .
+Add remaining 1 tablespoon sesame oil .
 Add garlic, onions and ginger, stirring often until onions have become translucent, about 3-4 minutes.
 Add cauliflower, peas and carrots.
 Continue cooking until vegetables are just tender , approx. 4- 5 minutes, (making sure not to overcook or the cauliflower will become too soggy)

 • Stir in soy sauce(or coconut aminos) , shrimp, eggs, salt and pepper to taste.
 Top with green onions.